palash25/Notes/languages/Rust.md

 de-allocating memory Rust uses a system of Ownership to assign memory to various

-**Stack and Heap**: Data with unknown size that might change later is stored on the heap and the rest on the stack.
+**Stack and Heap**: Data with unknown size that might change later is stored on the heap and the rest (fixed size) on the stack.

+**Note:** When your code calls a function, the values passed into the function (including, potentially, pointers to data on the heap) and the function’s local variables get pushed onto the stack.
+When the function is over, those values get popped off the stack.

 **Rules:**
 -Each value in Rust has a variable that’s called its owner.